Rookout/docs/docs/etl-controller-install.md

 ---

-## Installation

-Follow these installation instructions to deploy the ETL Controller in your environment, either on Kubernetes or Docker containers.
+Follow these installation instructions to deploy the ETL Controller in your environment, either on Kubernetes or Docker.

 After your ETL Controller successfully connects to Rookout, it should appear in the Rookout app under *Settings > Connected Applications > Controllers*.